apache/royale-docs/Get_Started/Frameworks.md

 ## Other Component Sets

-These UI Sets are created under Royale umbrella, but uses or wraps existing external libraries or frameworks.
+These Component Sets are created under Royale umbrella, but uses or wraps existing external libraries or frameworks.
 Royale supports (to varying degrees):

 - [Material Design Lite](https://getmdl.io){:target='_blank'} Most, if not all, components are available.